mdavezac/LaDa/sphinx-doc/source/userguide/vasp/extract.rst

 >>> result = vasp(structure, outdir='mycalc', ispin=2)

 In the example above, VASP_ is actually launched the first time.
 However, on the second pass, an OUTCAR is found.
-If it is a successful run, then LaDa will *not* overwrite it.
+If it is a successful run, then Pylada will *not* overwrite it.
 It does not matter whether the structure has changed, or whether the VASP_ parameters are different.
-LaDa will *never* overwrite a successful run.
+Pylada will *never* overwrite a successful run.
 Not unless specifically requested to.
 The returned extraction object corresponds to the OUTCAR.
 Hence, on the second pass, it is the results of the first call which are returned.
-Unless, of course, a successful calculation already existed there prior to the first run, in which case LaDa would *never ever* have been so crass as to overwrite it.
+Unless, of course, a successful calculation already existed there prior to the first run, in which case Pylada would *never ever* have been so crass as to overwrite it.

 The second method is to create an extraction object directly:

->>> from lada.vasp import Extract
+>>> from pylada.vasp import Extract
 >>> result = Extract('/path/to/directory')

 In the above, it is expected that the OUTCAR is called OUTCAR.
 The path can